majoh19/parking-backend-draft/README.md

 ***

-## Install dependencies
+## Dependencies
+* bcryptjs
+* cors
+* dotenv
+* express
+* express-validator
+* jsonwebtoken
+* mongoose

-npm install
+To install the dependencies you must run the command: npm install

 ***